AliGreen0/RC-toycar-circuit-simulation-with-AVR/README.md

 # RC-toycar-circuit-simulation-with-AVR
 This repository contains simulation of an RC toycar.
 The simulation is done using proteus and we used AVR microcontrollers for programming reciver and transmitter.

+A keypad is used for controlling 2 DC motors.